theGh0stfaceKiller/Gh0st_D0rk_Killer/README.md

 Future developments include:
 - Expanding search engines (Yahoo, Baidu, etc.).
-- Cleaning up operators with search engines.
+- Researching and cleaning up current search engines operators.
 - Saving past queries to a file for reuse.
+- Clean up user interface and presentation of dorks.
 - And much more!